 Step 2: Test your assessments in a genAI tool.

-Copy and paste each of your assignments into one of the genAI tools (ChatGPT, Gemini, etc.) and look at the results.
-If a student were to hand this in, would your student be tempted to submit the results as their own?
+Copy and paste your assignments into one of the genAI tools (keeping in mind that students may use a variety of them: Gemini, ChatGPT, Claude, etc.) and look at the results.
+Would work produced in this fashion meet your desired learning goals?
+If a student were to use the same tool, would they be tempted to submit the results as their own?
 Would you be able to tell it was generated by genAI?
-Would work produced in this fashion meet your desired learning goals?

-• Yellow: genAI use may be used for some things, but not others.
+- Yellow: genAI may be used in certain ways for some assignments, but not others.

 Step 4: Develop assessments and a genAI policy.

-The genAI policy stated in your syllabus should clearly define what is allowed and what is not, and your rationale.
-Below are links to three sample statements in separate Google Docs, along with guidelines for revising and developing assessments, that you may copy and customize as you like:
+The genAI policy for your class should clearly define what is allowed and what is not, and your rationale (and/or the rationale proposed by students).
+Below are links to three sample statements in separate Google Docs, along with guidelines for revising and developing assessments, that you may copy and customize as you like.
+Keep in mind that when you include students in the process of developing these statements, the language may need to change.

 Step 5: Talk about genAI with your students.